 Budgeting and Variance Analysis

-In the organizations, budgets are prepared for every year.
+Organizations prepares budgets for every year.
 They are based on the long-term planning of the organizations and hence assist in achieving long-term goals of an organization.
 Variance analysis is the comparison of standard budgets and actual outputs.
 This comparison enables managers to know about the deviations from the plans.
 The deviations can be good or bad.
 Positive deviations are called favorable variance and negative deviations are called unfavorable variance.

 CVP analysis assists managers in finding out the level of output at which cost and revenue are equal.
-It is a ‘no profit – no loss’ situation also known as the breakeven point.
+It is a ‘no profit – no loss’ situation which is known as the breakeven point.

 Most of the cost accounting techniques are used by management accountants.
 Other important techniques are incremental analysis, cost behavior analysis, economic order quantity (EOQ) and economic batch quantity (EBQ), return on investment analysis, safety stock, lead time, segment reporting etc.